needle-tools/needle-engine-support/documentation/support.md

 ## Discord

-Chat with the community and see user projects in [Needle Discord](https://discord.needle.tools)
+Chat with the community and share your projects in [Needle Discord](https://discord.needle.tools)

 ## Get Inspired